 Here, your elderly loved ones talk with a mental health expert.
 The expert can help them identify and change the behavior, thoughts, and emotions that might be triggering the depression.
 Additionally, they can help your elderly loved one re-channel their attention to something more positive.

-Antidepressant medicines work by balancing the various hormones that control emotions.
+Anti-depression drugs for seniors work by balancing the various hormones that control emotions.
 Some of the typical prescriptions that patients might receive include:

 - Selective serotonin reuptake inhibitors